How much is 8GB of data and do I need more than that?

 24+ Netflix films

-Video content consumes a little more data than audio because your phone needs to process audio and visual information simultaneously.
-The streaming service you choose, the quality of your content, and even the length of your video will contribute to your data usage.
+Video content consumes a lot more data than audio because your phone needs to process audio and visual information simultaneously.
+The streaming service you choose, the quality of the content, and even the length of the video will contribute to your data usage.

 According to Netflix, you can watch about 4 hours of content at “Automatic” quality with 1GB of data.
-This means you can access anywhere up to 32 hours of content with the same quality stream using 8GB of data.
-However, if you switch to “Data save” mode, you can increase your capacity.
+This means you can access anywhere up to 32 hours of content with that quality stream using 8GB of data.
+However, if you switch to “Save Data” mode, you can stream for longer.

-On Data Save mode, you’ll be able to leverage anywhere up to 48 hours of video content for 8GB of data.
-If you switch to the highest possible video resolution, you’ll only be able to consume around 2 hours and 40 minutes of video content.
+On Save Data mode, you’ll be able to view anywhere up to 48 hours of video content with 8GB of data – that’s 24 two-hour movies.
+If on the other hand you switch to the highest possible video resolution, you’ll only be able to consume around 2 hours and 40 minutes of video content.
 Choose your quality wisely!

 Social media browsing